 Naturalisation is not an entitlement.
 It is a matter of law as set out in the British Nationality Act 1981.
 The Home Secretary may exercise his discretion to naturalise you only if you satisfy a number of statutory requirements.
 He may disregard the extent to which you are unable to fully satisfy certain requirements but he cannot do this in all cases.
 The way that he exercises his discretion is described throughout this booklet.
-This is further described in the nationality staff instructions which may be accessed on our website at www.ukba.homeoffice.gov.uk
+This is further described in the nationality staff instructions which may be accessed on GOV.UK.